When you’re a busy homemaker, finding rest can be such a challenge. But it’s still so very important!

 I’ll admit that I’m not so great when it comes to enforcing my own rest.
 (I know what to do – but I don’t always do it.)
 But it’s vital to find ways to rest and then follow through.

 I’ve discovered that as a homemaker I find rest in 4 different ways:

 Oh, sweet sleep.
 A good night of sleep can seemingly make everything better in the morning.

 It’s vitally important that our bodies get enough sleep – too little sleep and you don’t function well.
 If you’re depriving yourself of a good night of restful sleep, you won’t be able to think as clearly, your emotions and moods are less likely to be controlled, and you may even start to feel physically ill.

 To care for your home and family well, make sure you’re getting enough sleep.

 You may be a homemaker like me and depend on to-do lists to guide you through your day.

 Some miraculous days, I actually get all of my to-do lists done before bedtime.
 (I’ve learned to scale back on my plans and try to realistically figure out what I should do in a day – instead of creating a long list I can never achieve.)
 When this happens, I stop and rest.

 Even though I know there are plenty of other things I could add to my to-do list and my evening, I congratulate myself for getting everything done in the day – and I take a break.

-When this kind of daily rest happens, I use it like a gift to read books or watch a movie with my husband.
+When this kind of daily rest happens, I use it like an unexpected gift to read books or watch a movie with my husband.